GoInterject/GoInterject.github.io/bApps/bFinancials/Updates.md

 > To Roll Back
 >
-> In SQL Management Studio, run the script labeled **Rollback to 1.3.1** at the top of this page.
+> In SQL Management Studio, run the script labeled **Rollback to ** previous install at the top of this page.
 >
 > Run \[Interject_SetupScript1_Security\], as shown below, to re-enable security.
 >